Stachacl/grandpa_test/README.md

 ## General Info

-Website created with React and TypeScript
+Website created with React and TypeScript.

 ## Acessibility features